sanjayp29/TaskManager/README.md

 ## 🧪 Performance Insights

 - ✅ Scored overall **98 on Desktop** using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse)
-- 📱 Mobile score: 74 – will improvise in free time.
+- 📱 Mobile score: 74 – will improvise this in free time.

 This ensures smooth and fast experience for desktop users, enhancements will be upcoming for mobile.
 <br>